 Click here for more help on the DBT translator used by Japanese (Kana) - basic.

 This language is usually produced in uncontracted braille.
-This means that words in the text are produced in braille on a one-for-one basis.
-One braille character for each inkprint symbol.
+This means that words in the text are produced in braille on a one-for-one basis: one braille character for each inkprint letter.
 Some inkprint punctuation may require more than one braille character.
-Showing upper case, emphasis, or numbers will add braille characters to the character count.
-But there are no abbreviations or contractions.
-If you have questions about how braille is produced, please contact a member of your local braille authority.
+Indicating upper case, emphasis, or numbers also adds braille characters to the character count.
+However, the braille contains no abbreviations or contractions.
+If you have questions about producing correct braille, please contact a member of your local braille authority.

 This language uses Han (Chinese) characters.
 You can select how DBT handles Han characters.

 Go to the Global Menu, and select Import Options.
 There is a menu that looks like this.

 Default language for Han (Chinese) script: